godbout/kindaVim.docs/README.md

 # Why kindaVim

 Vim moves anywhere?
 That's fucking cool.
-Also kV makes moves more consistent on the whole macOS, where sometimes CTRL-P/CTRL-N works to go up/down lists, and sometimes doesn't.
+Also kV makes using the keyboard more consistent on the whole macOS, where sometimes CTRL-P/CTRL-N works to go up/down lists, and sometimes doesn't.
 Very annoying.

 # License